 Minxy, nonsense, unwatchable, brilliant, disturbing and hilariousness from Harmony Korine.
 I have to come clean and tell you that I hated Gummo with a passion but there was something mercurial about this.
 Leo Scott who edited this told me that he spent weeks degrading the footage making the HD look like VHS and that pages of the treatment just said “half the audience will have left” “doesn’t make any sense”.
 I’m paraphrasing but in a world of story consultants, trailer doctors and massive committees making films it’s a breath of fresh air.

-Listen to the DN interview with director Harmony Korine.
+Listen to our Trash Humpers interview with Director Harmony Korine.

 Shockingly absent from the Oscar shortlist and one of my highlights of Hotdocs.
 An intense portrait of the man was (or wasn’t) Osama Bin Laden’s bodyguard.
 The most brilliant unreliable narrator onscreen for years with much of the story taking place in Abu Jandal’s taxi cab where he now drives in the Yemen.